jagql/framework/resources/guides/configuring.md

 #### Gaining access to the Express server

-Whilst interfering with the routing layer of jsonapi-server is not recommended (any modifications you make will go against the specification) I can appreciate the needs of businesses and the need to get stuff done.
-There is therefore an accessor to enable a consumer of jsonapi-server to inject their own custom routes / middleware BEFORE the json:api routes and middleware are applied.
+Whilst interfering with the routing layer of @jagql/framework is not recommended (any modifications you make will go against the specification) I can appreciate the needs of businesses and the need to get stuff done.
+There is therefore an accessor to enable a consumer of @jagql/framework to inject their own custom routes / middleware BEFORE the json:api routes and middleware are applied.

 ```javascript
 var app = jsonApi.getExpressServer();